vijaybalebail/ORDS-python-flask/ORDS/backend.md

 ## Task 1: Connect to sqldevweb and run the script below.

 Run the following script to create a plsql function.
-This function will take input of current AGE, Dollar value of your current assests and rate of interest you think you can grow until the retairement age of 67.
+This function will take input of current AGE, Dollar value of your current assests and rate of interest you think you can grow until the retirement age of 67.
 ```
 <copy>
 CREATE TYPE rc_o AS OBJECT